openeuler-mirror/raspberrypi/README.en.md

 `sudo bash build-image-common.sh -n IMAGE_NAME -k KERNEL_URL -b KERNEL_BRANCH -c KERNEL_DEFCONFIG -r REPO -s SPEC --cores N`

+After building the image, you can find the image in `raspi_output_common/img/` of the directory in which the script resides as shown in the script output.

 The meaning of each parameter:

 1.  -n, --name IMAGE_NAME